falconry/falcon/CONTRIBUTING.md

 ## Contributing

+Hi, thanks for your interest in the project!
+We welcome pull requests from developers of all skill levels.

-Kurt Griffiths (kgriffs) is the creator and current maintainer of the Falcon framework.
-Pull requests are always welcome.
+Kurt Griffiths (kgriffs) is the creator and current maintainer of the Falcon framework, along with a group of talented and stylish volunteers.
+Please don't hesitate to reach out if you have any questions, or just need a little help getting started.

 Before submitting a pull request, please ensure you have added or updated tests as appropriate, and that all existing tests still pass with your changes on both Python 2 and Python 3.
 Please also ensure that your coding style follows PEP 8 and doesn't cause pyflakes to complain.